A-C-Sai/canvas-lms-assistant/03-agentic-rag-chatbot-development/05-final-product/README.md

 ## Overview

 This directory contains the near "production-ready" implementation of the Canvas Assistant chatbot, leveraging LangGraph for the backend and Streamlit for the frontend interface.
-The system implements an advanced, agentic RAG-based chatbot with sophisticated conversation handling and efficient information retrieval.
+The system implements agentic RAG-based chatbot with conversation handling and efficient information retrieval.

 ## What has been built